 Concept Description Regular Expressions A Regular Expression is a formal definition of a Search Pattern, which can be used to match specific characters, words or patterns of characters.
 For the sake of simplicity, the Code Editor's 'find and replace' mechanism supports only a subset of the standard Regular Expression grammar.
 Text in the 'Find what' and 'Replace with' fields is only interpreted as a Regular Expression if the 'Use Regular Expressions' checkbox is selected in the 'Find and Replace' dialog.
-Metasequenc es If the 'Use Regular Expressions' checkbox is selected, most characters in the 'Find what' field are treated as literals (that is, they match only themselves).
-The exceptions are called metasequences; each metasequence recognized in the Code Editor 'Find and Replace' dialog is described in this table: . \&lt; - Indicates that the text is the start of a word; for example: \<cat catastrophe and cataclysm, but not concatenate</cat> . \&gt; - Indicates that the text is the end of a word; for example: hat\&gt; is matched to that and chat, but not hate . () - Indicates alternative single characters that can be matched - the but not bt If a single character metasequence is preceded by a backslash (\) it is treated as a literal character: c\(at\) matches c(at) as the brackets are treated literally.
+Metasequences If the 'Use Regular Expressions' checkbox is selected, most characters in the 'Find what' field are treated as literals (that is, they match only themselves).
+The exceptions are called metasequences; each metasequence recognized in the Code Editor 'Find and Replace' dialog is described in this table: • \< - Indicates that the text is the start of a word; for example: \ <cat catastrophe and cataclysm, but not concatenate</cat> • \> - Indicates that the text is the end of a word; for example: hat\> is matched to that and chat , but not hate • () - Indicates alternative single characters that can be matched - the characters can be specific (chr) or in an alphabetical or numerical range (a-m); for example: (hc) at is matched to hat and cat but not bat , and (a-m) Class is matched to any name in the range aClass-mClass • (^) - Indicates alternative single characters that should be excluded from a match - the characters can be specific (^chr) or in an alphabetical or numerical range (^a-m); for example: (^hc) at is matched to rat and bat , but hat and cat are excluded, and (^a-m) Class is matched to any name in the range nClass to zClass , but aClass to mClass are excluded • ^ - Matches the start of a line • \$ - Matches the end of a line • - Matches the preceding character (or character set) 0 or more times; for example: bat is matched to bt , bat , baat , baaat and so on, and b(ea) t is matched to bt , bet , bat , beet , baat and so on • + - Matches the preceding character (or character set) 1 or more times; for example: ba+t is matched to bat , baat and baaat but not bt , and b(ea) +t is matched to bet , bat , beet , beet and baat but not bt If a single character metasequence is preceded by a backslash ( $\)$ it is treated as a literal character: $c(at)$ matches $c(at)$ as the brackets are treated literally.
 When the 'Use Regular Expressions' checkbox is selected, a metasequence helper menu is available to the right of both of the 'Find what' and 'Replace with' fields; selecting a metasequence from this menu inserts the metasequence into the field, replacing or wrapping the currently selected text as appropriate.
-Tagged Regions When 'find and replacing' with Regular Expressions, up to nine sections of the original term can be substituted into the replacement term.
-The metasequences '\(' and '\)' denote the start and the end of a tagged region; the section of the matched text that falls within the tagged region can be included in the replacement text with the metasequence '\n' (where n is the tagged region number between 1 and 9).
-For example: Find: \((A-Za-z) +\)'s things Replace with items that belong to \1

-Original text: These are all Michael's
+When 'find and replacing' with Regular Expressions, up to nine sections of the

+Tagged Regions original term can be substituted into the replacement term.
+The metasequences '\(' and '\)' denote the start and the end of a tagged region; the section of the matched text that falls within the tagged region can be included in the replacement text with the metasequence '\n' (where $n$ is the tagged region number between 1 and 9).
+For example: Find: \((A-Za-z) +\)'s things Replace with items that belong to $\backslash I$ Original text: These are all Michael's things.
+Replaced text: These are all items that belong to Michael.
-things.

-Replaced text: These are all items that

-belong to Michael.